kennethleungty/kennethleungty/README.md

 ## 👋 Hello, I'm Kenneth Leung

 - Thanks for popping by!
-I'm a data scientist, freelance technical writer, hobbyist web developer and licensed pharmacist.
+I'm a data scientist and a licensed pharmacist with a keen side interest in technical writing and web development
 - An avid learner and driven doer with a bias towards action, I enjoy seeking and solving meaningful problems with the use of technology and data.
 - I welcome you to join me on a data learning journey!
 Feel free to give me a follow on Medium (https://kennethleungty.medium.com) or on LinkedIn (https://linkedin.com/in/kennethleungty)